 - The move went against a staff recommendation to approve a five-year contract for Emterra Environmental USA to process recyclables about 65 miles away at a planned MRF in Lansing.
 Instead, the council approved a substitute resolution to pursue RAA's proposal for reinvesting in the MRF.
-RAA's current hauling contract, which is set to expire next June, involves transporting recyclables about 250 miles away to Cincinnati, Ohio.
+RAA's current hauling contract, which is set to expire in June 2020, involves transporting recyclables about 250 miles away to Cincinnati, Ohio.

 - The city declined to discuss any details about next steps during negotiations.
 According to RAA CEO Bryan Ukena, it might take about a month to develop the new contract.
 A city spokesperson stated no discussions on timing have occurred yet.
 Ukena told Waste Dive it could take about a year to add new equipment once terms are finalized.
 "We're a community-based recycler and we've been wanting this for a long time.
 This really does represent to us a cornerstone for our recycling program."

-Environmental groups and members of the Ann Arbor community have been pushing to re-localize recycling since the MRF idled three years ago, Ukena said.
+Environmental groups and members of the Ann Arbor community have been pushing to re-localize recycling since the MRF idled in 2016, Ukena said.
 Citizens — including the city's former recycling and solid waste coordinator — voiced their support at a Monday council meeting for re-opening the MRF instead of transporting recyclables to Lansing.
 RAA also received support from the Michigan Recycling Coalition, as well as nonprofit MRF operators Eureka Recycling and Eco-Cycle, ahead of the meeting.